The best point and shoot camera in 2024: easy to use cameras to fit every pocket

 While the RX100 VI costs more than most cameras on this list (and more than some of them combined!), we couldn’t leave it out for the simple reason that it's pretty much the best there is.

 As the name implies, the VII is the seventh iteration in a series that Sony has been perfecting for many years, providing an exceptional blend of image quality and portability.
-A 20MP 1-inch sensor, 28-200mm zoom, 20fps burst shooting (with up to 90fps in Single Burst mode), phase detection autofocus with human and animal eye AF, 4K 24/30p, pop-up 2.36 million-dot electronic viewfinder…
+Features includes a one-inch 20MP sensor, a 28-200mm zoom lens, 20fps burst shooting (with up to 90fps in Single Burst mode), phase detection autofocus with human and animal Eye AF, 4K 24/30p video, and a pop-up 2.36 million-dot electronic viewfinder…

 Best point and shoot zoom camera